ctrliq/shim-review/README.md

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 *******************************************************************************
 We intend to use the Rocky 8 + 9 (based on RHEL 8 + 9) GRUB2 source code unmodified, as our projects have no need to change from our upstream.
-The Rocky/RHEL Grub versions are what we are using.
+The Rocky/RHEL Grub versions (and their patches) are what we are using.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader and your previously released shim booted a version of grub affected by any of the CVEs in the July 2020 grub2 CVE list, the March 2021 grub2 CVE list, the June 7th 2022 grub2 CVE list, or the November 15th 2022 list, have fixes for all these CVEs been applied?